mehulwarade/FEPAC/README.md

-# FEPAC-PHD
+# FEPAC 2.0

-This code includes the FEPAC based on 3 switches used during my PHD.
+Source code for FEPAC 2.0 (Framework for Evaluation of Parallel Algorithms on Clusters).

-This one just gets energy data from the switches and saves it into the local mysql database.
+Version 2.0 includes dynamic webpage for managing athom smart switches and collecting/ storing power data into the local mysql database.

+This is developed as a part of my PhD research.

 ## Installation
+`*** Tested on Debian based Linux system ***`
+`*** Node Version: v18.12.1 ***`

 Installing dependencies for the nodeJS.
-Tested connection on 'NETGEAR ProSAFE GS110TP switches'

 ```
 npm install